hunterlester/rusty_safe_web/README.md

 - Run `cargo build --target=wasm32-unknown-emscripten --release`
 - Run `npm install`
 - Run `npm run gulp`
-- Navigate to `http://localhost:3006/` in web browser
+- Navigate to `http://localhost:3006/` in SAFE browser
-- If using SAFE browser, for now, you'll observe an error in console that Fetch API failed due to localhost URL scheme not being supported.
+- If navigating to `localhost://p:3006` you'll observe an error in console that Fetch API failed due to localhost URL scheme not being supported.
+Looking into it...